Success StoryBuilding Bridges: Strengthening Community Ties Through Strategic Outreach

 To address this need, Hopkins County Extension agents implemented a comprehensive outreach strategy that included:

--Hosting lunch group meetings with local coalitions (including schools, health departments, libraries, and nonprofit organizations).
+-Hosting lunch group meeting with local coalitions (including schools, health departments, libraries, and nonprofit organizations).

--Providing educational programming to Dawson Springs High School FCCLA students through hands-on workshops in nutrition, budgeting, and leadership.
+-Providing educational programming to Dawson Springs High School FCCLA students through hands-on workshops in nutrition, Horticulture, and leadership.
+Students also followed up with a writing an essay on the Extension Service.

 -Speaking at meetings for civic organizations such as Rotary, Kiwanis, and health coalitions to increase awareness of Extension resources.